ALADaM07/HackYourClub/README.md

 ## Description

-Welcome to [Your App Name] – your go-to destination for discovering and engaging with a wide range of clubs and activities.
+Welcome to HackYourClub – your go-to destination for discovering and engaging with a wide range of clubs and activities.
 Whether you're into sports, fishing, cycling, or any other hobby, our platform simplifies your journey to explore and participate in your favorite pastimes.

 ## Key Features